leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 has nothing to do with the constant ``b`` declared earlier.
 In fact, the expression denotes the same function as ``fun (u : β) (z : α) => u``.

-Formally, the expressions that are the same up to a renaming of bound variables are called *alpha equivalent*, and are considered "the same."
+Formally, expressions that are the same up to a renaming of bound variables are called *alpha equivalent*, and are considered "the same."
 Lean recognizes this equivalence.